 3) Washington likes Wine!

-Despite being the third smallest state in the entirety of the US, District of Colombia consumes more wine than any of the 49 states with larger populations.
+Despite being the third smallest state (although not technically a state) in the entirety of the US, District of Colombia consumes more wine than any of the 47 states with larger populations.
 Perhaps the stresses involved with politics drive the residents to the bar in the evening… Who knows.
 Consequently, you’ll find a lot of great wine for sale during your stay in Washington DC.

 2) The Capitol Building was designed by a Brit